Localizing Persona Representations in LLMs: Study Design

 As LLMs are increasingly used to support decision-making in high-stakes scenarios, it is important to understand which ethical perspective governs a model's proposed solution.
 Prior work has examined the alignment between LLM-driven decisions and human moral judgments through the lens of persona-based prompting~\cite{garcia2024moral, kim2025exploring}, showing, for instance, that political personas can significantly influence model behavior in ethical dilemmas~\cite{kim2025exploring}.
 Other studies have developed benchmarks and systematic evaluations to assess the moral identity and decision-making patterns of LLMs~\cite{ji2024moralbench, lei2024fairmindsim}.
 Others found fine-tuning to be a promising strategy for aligning LLM agents more closely with human values~\cite{tennant2024moral}.

-LLMs exposed to vast amounts of political text may internalize subtle political biases~\cite{motoki2024more, rutinowski2024self}.
-Such systematic leanings, e.g., when LLMs are used in chatbots, summarizers, and recommendation systems, can undermine democratic discourse, skew the information ecosystem, and disenfranchise minority viewpoints~\cite{Chen2022ACA}.
+LLMs exposed to vast amounts of political text may internalize subtle political biases~\cite{rutinowski2024self,motoki2024more}.
+Such systematic leanings, e.g., when LLMs are used in chatbots, summarizers, and recommendation systems, can undermine democratic discourse, skew the information ecosystem, and disenfranchise heterodox viewpoints~\cite{Chen2022ACA}.
 Recent studies have shown that instruction‐tuned LLMs can simulate divergent political viewpoints—sometimes classifying the same news outlet differently across runs—and often disagree with expert or human‐annotated stances~\cite{stammbach2024aligning}.

 Finally, personality, ethics, and politics do not operate in isolation.
 For example, a model's moral reasoning may shift when presented through a particular political lens (e.g., justifications for decisions can be different for a conservative utilitarian than for a liberal utilitarian persona).
 Existing work has examined the output of LLMs with regard to personas with different combinations of demographics~\cite{cheng2023marked, khanuncovering25, culpepper2025effects}.
 Here, as a first step toward exploring the intersections of personas across ethical, political, and personality dimensions, we examine the overlap in their embeddings.